GiottoVerducci/rulebook2024/content.md

 > **TURN SEQUENCE**\
 > \
 > Turns proceed clockwise around the playing area, starting with the first Methuselah.
 Each Methuselah’s turn is composed of the following five phases, in order:
+> **Start of Turn**
+> In this instance, effects which take place before your unlock phase, are handeled.
 > 1. **Unlock Phase**\
 > Unlock all your cards and deal with any active **contests**.
 If you have the **Edge**, you may gain 1 pool from the *blood bank*.
 > 2. **Master Phase**\